I. PURPOSE OF GIFT ACCEPTANCE POLICIES

-A charitable remainder trust is established by an irrevocable gift to a trustee made during the donor's lifetime or upon the donor's death.
-The primary feature of a charitable remainder trust is that it provides for periodic payments of a fixed percentage (not less than 5%) of the value of the trust assets to the donor and/or another person specified by the donor, for life or a specified term of years (not to exceed 20), after which the trust assets pass to the CCF.
+A charitable remainder trust is established by an irrevocable gift to a trustee made during the donor’s lifetime or upon the donor’s death.
+The primary feature of a charitable remainder trust is that it provides for periodic payments of a fixed percentage (not less than 5%) of the value of the trust assets to the donor and/or another person specified by the donor, for life or a specified term of years (not to exceed 20), after which the trust assets pass to The Foundation.
 The most common forms of charitable remainder trusts are Charitable Remainder Annuity Trusts (CRATs) and Charitable Remainder Unitrusts (CRUTs).
 The significant difference between a CRAT and a CRUT is that the annual payment from a CRAT is a fixed percentage of the initial value of the trust, while the payout from a CRUT is calculated by applying the fixed percentage to the value of trust, valued annually.
 Additional contributions may be made to a CRUT, but no additional contributions may be made to a CRAT.

-The CCF may accept a designation as remainder beneficiary of a charitable remainder trust, provided that the gift does not violate any other provision of these policies as they relate to the types of assets or restrictions that may be accepted.
+The Foundation may accept a designation as remainder beneficiary of a charitable remainder trust, provided that the gift does not violate any other provision of these policies as they relate to the types of assets or restrictions that may be accepted.

 6. Charitable Lead Trusts

-The CCF may accept a designation as remainder beneficiary of a charitable remainder trust with the approval of the Executive Director, provided that the gift does not violate any other provision of these Gift Acceptance Policies as they relate to the types or purposes of gifts that may be accepted.
+The Foundation may accept a designation as remainder beneficiary of a charitable remainder trust with the approval of the Executive Director, provided that the gift does not violate any other provision of these Gift Acceptance Policies as they relate to the types or purposes of gifts that may be accepted.